vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Read [Adyen's document about the Klarna](https://docs.adyen.com/payment-methods/klarna#supported-countries) to check which Klarna payment methods are available for individual countries.

 :::warning Phone number
-If your users may provide phone number then make sure it is with **area code**.
-Otherwise, Klarna will throw an error because of unproper phone number.
+If your users can provide a phone number then make sure it is with **area code**.
+Otherwise, Klarna will throw an error because of an improper phone number format.
 :::